JumpStart 3D Virtual World: Main characters

 Hops: Known as "Hopsalot" or "Mr. Hopsalot" in other games, Hops is a light-brown, anthropomorphic rabbit in JumpStart Kindergarten.
-His appearance varies significantly from game to game, but he wears blue and has small buck teeth in 3 3D Virtual World games.
+His appearance varies significantly from game to game, but he wears blue and has small buck teeth in three 3D Virtual World games.
 As in many previous games, he is smart by nature and talented at creating hi-tech machines and gadgets.
 He has the additional ambition of becoming a secret agent in this game.

-Pierre: Though Pierre was a polar bear in all games made before JumpStart Phonics Read & Rhyme, his design has since changed, and he now is a blue-and-white panda who wears a purple belt with a large golden buckle and a vest.
+Pierre: Though Pierre was portrayed as a polar bear in all games made before JumpStart Phonics Read & Rhyme, his design has since changed, and he is now a blue-and-white panda who wears a purple belt with a large golden buckle and a vest.
 He made his debut in JumpStart Preschool.
-As in many earlier games, he is very fond of listening to and playing music.
-He also likes dancing in Virtual World games, and he is now good at brainteasers as well.
+As in many earlier games, he is fond of listening to and playing music.
+He also likes dancing in Virtual World games, and is now good at brainteasers as well.

 Kisha: Like Pierre, Kisha's species has been altered.
-Though long portrayed as a koala, her species is changed, and she is now depicted as a tiger with a large brown tuft of hair, large purple glasses, and a purple dress.
+Though long portrayed as a koala, in JumpStart Phonics Read & Rhyme her species is changed, and she is now depicted as a tiger with a large brown tuft of hair, large purple glasses, and a purple dress.
 She made her debut in JumpStart Preschool.
 Like her previous incarnation, she is a talented and passionate artist.
 She now enjoys athletic activities as well, and also loves fashion.
+Later in JumpStart Academy, her species is now changed back as a koala.

 Eleanor: As in many previous games, Eleanor is an anthropomorphic, pink elephant with a purple dress and hair bow who loves to read.
 She also enjoys pretending to be a fairy princess, and often reads fairy tales to her teddy bear.
-She is very cheerful and high in physical strength, and made her debut in JumpStart Preschool.
+She is cheerful and high in physical strength, and made her debut in JumpStart Preschool.

 Botley: A robot who first appeared in JumpStart 3rd Grade.
 Like Frankie, he is virtually unchanged visually.
 He does not typically go on adventures with the other characters, but instead keeps things running smoothly, as well as storing and recording information.
 He is fascinated with the natural world, always seeking out new information to learn.

 Game updates

-On 20 July 2016, an update to World of JumpStart that changed the user avatar graphics as well as added a number of new areas was launched.
+In July 2016, an update to World of JumpStart that changed the user avatar graphics as well as added a number of new areas was launched.
 Due to the avatar graphics change, the update has largely been met with a negative reaction by the game's community.